Geoffrey J. Morton: Reprisals against Morton

 Morton was given a couple of bodyguards but Stern's disciples made determined efforts to avenge their fallen leader and reportedly made at least two attempts with IEDs.
 The closest they came was on 1 May 1942 with a huge improvised explosive device containing sixty sticks of gelignite which was hidden in a roadside ditch.
 It was detonated as a car containing Morton, his wife (who worked in Jaffa as a teacher) and bodyguards passed an orange grove close to their home.
 Because the car had moved out to overtake a bicycle they were not caught by the full force of the blast and although their car was wrecked the occupants escaped with concussion.
 A few days later there was a reminder of the danger of explosives which led Morton to fear Stern gang members would blow themselves and the police up when faced with arrest; improvised explosive devices were found in the official cemetery where they had been planted in anticipation of the attendance of dignitaries from the Mandate authority at Morton's interment, had the bomb attack on his car succeeded.

 In August Morton was told he had been working too hard and was to be sent on extended leave for the good of his health.
 On his return nearly a year later he was promoted to deputy superintendent but kept away from active service - being given work on film censorship and similar non-jobs.
 In death Stern, once widely disdained in the Jewish community, had begun to take on the mantle of a martyr.
 This change in attitude coincided with the threat from the Nazis ending with their expulsion from North Africa; the British were no longer looked on as needed.
 Morton was treated as an embarrassment to the authorities, especially as rumours about the circumstances in which Stern met his death were widely given credence.
-Less than a year after returning from Britain Morton had no regrets about leaving Palestine for good.
+Less than a year after returning to Britain, Morton had no regrets about leaving Palestine for good.

 Later life

 Morton's appointment in Palestine ended in January 1945.
 Later, Morton worked in Trinidad (though even there he was warned that it was likely a further attempt would be made on his life) before ending his career in 1954 as deputy police commissioner of Nyasaland.
 He liked Africans and Africa and this was a happy period of service although, unlike some contemporaries, he viewed the Apartheid system of South Africa with considerable distaste.
 Returning to England he worked in personnel and security at an engineering firm, his memoir Just the Job: Some Experiences of a Colonial Policeman was published in 1957.
-Morton died at the age of 89; he was survived by his wife, son and a daughter.
+Morton died in London in 1996, at the age of 89; he was survived by his wife, son and a daughter.